pematon/adminer/docs/configuration.md

 Default value: `default`

 Theme code.
-Available themes are: `default`, `default-green`, `default-red`.
+Available themes are: `default`.
 Please, be sure that the theme is compiled into the final single file.

+### colorVariant

+Default value: `null`

+Theme color code.
+Available variants are: `green`, `red`.
+Please, be sure that the color variant is compiled into the final single file together with selected theme.

 ### cssUrls